vbergerondev/vbergeron.dev/source/_posts/from-500-to-404-a-route-model-binding-debug-tale.md

 To our surprise, the test failed.

 Instead of getting a `404` for a non-existent user (like before), the controller threw a `500` error.
-This was unexpected because Laravel is supposed to return a `404` if a model can’t be found using `Route Model Binding`.
+This was unexpected because Laravel is supposed to return a `404` if a model can’t be found.
 After a bit of head-scratching and some investigation, we noticed that the controller was actually receiving an empty User model, with its `attributes` array completely empty.

 After spending more time than we’d like to admit tracking down the issue, we finally found the culprit: the `setUp` method in the test class.